abbbi/virtnbdbackup/README.md

 # Prerequisites

-* Obviously an libvirt/qemu version that supports the incremental backup features.
+* Obviously a libvirt/qemu version that supports the incremental backup features.

   On Centos8, libvirt packages from the advanced virtualization stream support